DWiechert/pi-scanner/README.md

 _Notes:_

-1. _These instructions are for Debian based UNIX systems._
+1. _These instructions are for Debian based systems._
 2. _These instructions should be performed on the system which will be running the program._

 ## Requirements